-These 6 easy meal prep ideas make planning everyday Indian meals so much simpler, especially during the busy weekdays.
-A little planning and prep work on the weekend will set you up to eat healthy daily, save money, and reduce your stress through the week.
+My easy meal prep ideas make planning everyday Indian meals easier.
+These planning and prep work tips will help you eat home-cooked meals daily, save money, and reduce stress throughout the week.

-By following these easy meal prep ideas like me, you can make a variety of Indian food recipes throughout the week despite being busy.
+Following easy meal prep ideas, you can make various Indian food recipes throughout the week despite being busy.

 Take Baby Steps: Start with one meal that pains you the most.
-It could be either breakfast or packing lunchbox (check out lunchbox ideas for adults).
-Later, slowly move to plan all the meals of the day.
+It could be either breakfast, dinner or packing a lunchbox (check out lunchbox ideas for adults).
+Later, slowly move to plan all the meals of the week.

-Set Reminder: During the first week of meal prep you need to set a lot of reminders to get it into your routine.
-Like, if you are starting with breakfast set a reminder for Sunday night or mid-week to do prep work for breakfast.
+Set Reminder: During the first week of meal prep, you must set a few reminders to get it into your routine.
+Like, if you are starting with breakfast, set a reminder for Sunday night to do prep work for the weekly breakfast.

-Handpick Recipes: Make sure initially you pick Indian food recipes that are easy to follow.
+Handpick Recipes: First, pick Indian food recipes that are easy to follow and execute on weekdays.
 Over a period, you can select more elaborate recipes and plan their execution like an expert.

-Few of my staple meal prep tools, hope you also find them useful:
+My favourite meal prep tools, I hope you also find them useful:

-Glass Box Set: They are just awesome to store anything from boiled lentils, salad, chopped vegetables to fruits.
-Mason Jars: They are perfect for storing salads, fruits, overnight oats or anything you just want to grab and go.
+Glass Box Set: They are fantastic for storing anything from boiled lentils, salad, and chopped vegetables to fruits.
+Mason Jars: They are perfect for storing salads, fruits, overnight oats or anything you want to grab and go.

 Free Weekly Meal Plan: Download a free printable weekly planner.

-Ziplock Bags: They are the life-saver when it comes to storing chopped onion, garlic, fruits for smoothie or green vegetables.
+Ziplock Bags: They are the lifesaver when storing chopped onion, garlic, and fruits for smoothies or green vegetables.

 30 Everyday Indian Meal Ideas: Use these meal ideas to plan a weekly menu for breakfast/lunch/dinner.